Kyaw Hein: Early life

-Kyaw Hein was born on July 14, 1947 on the Kyaung Kone Road in Sanchaung township.
+Kyaw Hein was born on July 14, 1947, on the Kyaung Kone Road in Sanchaung township.
 His father was a retired District Police Chief named John Maung Sein (DYSP) and his mother was a housewife named Cho Cho.
-He is the fourth child of six children.
+He was the fourth child of six children.
 At an early age he joined the Sein Goli gang.

-In 1952 he was taught at a ABM school from first to fourth grade.
+In 1952 he was taught at an ABM school from first to fourth grade.
 He failed the fourth grade exam and had to retake during the two summer holidays.
 In 1956, he moved to the Ahlone Township.
 He attended fifth grade at Unit Karen School near Home Road Station.
-In 1957, he moved again within the township to the Cushion School and attended sixth grade, seventh grade (twice), eighth grade and failed ninth grade (twice), then decided to dropped out.
-In 1964 he had moved from various of townships and in total transferred to 23 different Yangon Private schools (including night schools).
+In 1957, he moved again within the township to the Cushion School and attended sixth grade, seventh grade (twice), eighth grade and failed ninth grade (twice), then decided to drop out.
+In 1964 he had moved from various townships and in total transferred to 23 different Yangon Private schools (including night schools).
 He later dropped out of school on 16 different occasions and became homeless.
 In 1965, he moved to Kamaryut township.
 He successfully passed ninth grade at Daw Thar Htet School.
-In 1966, Dagon Township.
-Daw Nu Nu Khin helped Kyaw Hein enrolled to the tenth grade, but he joined the Navy after only three months at his private school.
-His ID number is 12205 and he left the Navy in 1967.
-He return to finish the tenth grade and passed.
+In 1966, Dagon Township, Daw Nu Nu Khin helped Kyaw Hein enrol to the tenth grade, but he joined the Myanmar Navy after only three months at his private school.
+His ID number was 12205 and he left the Navy in 1967.
+He returned to finish the tenth grade and passed.
 He later entered the film industry.